nisnym/AEC-Hacktoberfest-2020/README.md

 ![Banner](https://embed-fastly.wistia.com/deliveries/49bd387c40e2c5aada92abdf973bc46d.webp?image_crop_resized=960x540)
 # AEC-Hacktoberfest-2020
-This repos is created for the students of Asansol Engineering College to get the acquainted to open source contributions.
+This repo is created for the students of Asansol Engineering College to get the acquainted to open source contributions.
 People outside AEC can also contribute.

 # HacktoberFest Starter Project